Dysphoric Milk Ejection Reflex (D-MER)

 What is happening in your body

 The milk ejection reflex is the action that releases the milk from your breasts.
 It is caused by an increase in the hormone oxytocin.
 When oxytocin rises, there is a dip in another hormone called dopamine.
 It is not clear exactly what causes D-MER.
-One theory is that nursing parents who experience D-MER have a more significant drop in dopamine than those who do not.
+One theory is that those who experience D-MER have a more significant drop in dopamine than those who do not.
 Another theory is that those with D-MER experience a higher spike in oxytocin than those who do not.

 It is important to note that D-MER is a physiological (bodily) response to a sudden change in hormones.
 It is not psychological (in your mind).
 Psychotherapy or ‘thinking good thoughts’ will not prevent D-MER.